Bakari Koné: International career

 Koné made his international debut for the Ivory Coast national team against Sudan on 5 September 2004.

 He was part of the Ivorian team for the 2006 Africa Cup of Nations in Egypt.
 He scored a vital equaliser against Cameroon in the quarter-final.
 His team won the penalty shootout 12–11.
 However, in the final, he was one of two Ivorian players to have his penalty saved as the Ivorians lost to hosts Egypt.

 The forward was selected as part of the Ivorian side for the 2006 World Cup in Germany.
 He was given the number 14 shirt, and played his first match for Ivory Coast against the Netherlands on 16 June 2006.
 He scored his first World Cup goal in that match, where the Ivory Coast lost 2–1.

 Koné was also selected as part of the Ivorian squad for the 2008 Africa Cup of Nations in Ghana.
 He made four substitute appearances for the Elephants, and scored once against West African rivals Guinea in the quarter final stage, where the Ivorians ran out 5–1 winners.

 He was also selected in the preliminary Ivory Coast squad for the 2010 FIFA World Cup, but was eventually dropped along with Gilles Yapi Yapo and Emerse Faé, who played with him in the 2006 World Cup.

 Personal life

-Koné is the older brother of fellow Ivorian international Arouna Koné, who is a striker.
+Koné holds both Ivorian and French nationalities.
+He is the older brother of fellow Ivorian international Arouna Koné, who is a striker.